paulmriordan/MusicVR/README.md

 Inspired by TiltBrush, I wanted to make a VR music experience where you can see and edit music around you.

-For music synthesis, I have utilising and extending [Unity CSharpSynth ](https://forum.unity3d.com/threads/unitysynth-full-xplatform-midi-synth.130104/)
+For music synthesis, I have utilised and extended [Unity CSharpSynth ](https://forum.unity3d.com/threads/unitysynth-full-xplatform-midi-synth.130104/)

 ## Development Progress